Grab up to 60% off in Our Big Bathroom Sale!

 Water pressure

-Your water pressure decides what kind of shower you can install.
-High-pressure systems (like combi boilers) offer more flexibility, while low-pressure homes may need a power shower or pump to boost performance.
-But first, you’ll need to know which system you have:
+Your water pressure affects what kind of shower you can install.
+High-pressure systems, such as combi boilers, usually offer more flexibility, while low-pressure homes may need a power shower or pump to boost flow.
+First, check which water system you have:

-- Gravity-fed system: A cold water tank in the loft and a hot water cylinder in the airing cupboard.
-Pressure may be low, so a pump might be needed.
+• Gravity-fed system: A cold water tank in the loft and a hot water cylinder in the airing cupboard.
+Pressure may be low, so mixer showers may need a pump and power showers can be a suitable option.

-- Combi boiler system: No tanks, just a boiler that heats water on demand.
-This setup typically offers the highest water pressure.
+• Combi boiler system: No tanks, just a boiler that heats water on demand.
+This setup often works well with mixer showers, thermostatic mixers and digital showers, depending on the pressure and flow rate.

 Space